chiefenne/PyAero/docs/aerodynamics_panel.rst

 Aerodynamics (panel code)
 =========================

 For fast lift coefficient calculations a panel method has been implemented.
-The code is based on an open source code developed by the `Barba group <https://lorenabarba.com/>`_.
+The code is based on an open source software developed by the `Barba group <https://lorenabarba.com/>`_.
 The codes in `Aeropython <https://github.com/barbagroup/AeroPython>`_ are part of a series of lessons of a university course.
 The specific module used here is based on a vortex-source panel method (code in `module 4 <https://nbviewer.org/github/barbagroup/AeroPython/blob/master/lessons/11_Lesson11_vortexSourcePanelMethod.ipynb>`_).

 .. _figure_aeropython:
 .. figure::  images/AeroPython_settings.png